-Dozens of entries received for the World War 1 Trail in Bury St Edmunds
+World War 1 centenary art trail is formally opened in Bury St Edmunds

 PUBLISHED: 22:00 21 July 2018 | UPDATED: 15:22 23 July 2018

 Artists, organisers, supporters and the mayor of St Edmundsbury gathered today for the formal opening of the World War 1 Trail, in Bury St Edmunds.

 Margaret Marks linked up with the artists, representatives of the My WiSH Charity and Our Bury St Edmunds, the organisers of the trail, and trail sponsors Treatt, by the Serpentine Trench, in the Abbey Gardens.